-Standard Eight Perioperative suite
+Standard eight Perioperative suite

-Standard Perioperative Suite meets contemporary standards and guidelines.
+Standard Perioperative Suites meet contemporary standards and guidelines.

-- 8.1 The function of the operating suite demonstrates zoning: - Outer Zone Health care facility areas up to and including the reception area of the operating suite. - Clean Zone The circulation area used by the staff, once they have changed, and the route taken by patients from the transfer area to the anaesthetic room/operation room. - Aseptic Zone Scrub bay/area, anaesthetic room, preparation room, operating room, exit bay. - Disposal Zone The disposal area for waste products and soiled or used equipment and supplies. - 8.2 Movement of patients, staff and materials/equipment can be demonstrated and show clear lines of delineation between them. - 8.3 Operating rooms and recovery room are designated and equipped to safely carry out the designated procedures and maintain patient care and privacy. - 8.4 Policies and procedures have been developed and are regularly reviewed by an operating suite management team/committee. - 8.5 Register/s are maintained as follows: - operations/procedures register; - implantable device register (must be a separate register); and - laser register. - 8.6 Details of operations/procedures to be registered include: - date; - patient's name; - record number; - birth date; - sex; - procedure performed; - names of the surgeon, anaesthetist and nursing personnel involved; - start and finish time of the procedure; - type of analgesia, anaesthetic or sedation used; and - where abbreviations are used, it is consistent with organisation policy on abbreviations. - 8.7 If lasers are used in the facility, the requirements of AS/NZS 4173:1994 "Guide to the safe use of lasers in health care" (as amended from time to time), and AS/NZS 2211.1:1996 "Laser Safety equipment classification, requirements and user's guide" (as amended from time to time), are observed.
+- 8.1 The function of the operating suite demonstrates zoning: - Outer Zone Health care facility areas up to and including the reception area of the operating suite. - Clean Zone The circulation area used by the staff, once they have changed, and the route taken by patients from the transfer area to the anaesthetic room/operating room. - Aseptic Zone Scrub bay/area, anaesthetic room, preparation room, set-up room, operating room, exit bay. - Disposal Zone The disposal area for waste products and soiled or used equipment and supplies. - 8.2 Movement of patients, staff and materials/equipment can be demonstrated and show clear lines of delineation between them. - 8.3 Operating Rooms, Holding Bay, Recovery Room are designated and equipped to safely carry out the designated procedures and maintain patient care and privacy. - 8.4 Policies and procedures have been developed and are regularly reviewed by an operating suite management team/committee. - 8.5 Register/s are maintained as follows: - operations/procedures register; - implantable device register (must be a separate register); and - laser register. - 8.6 Details of operations/procedures to be registered include: - date; - patient's name; - record number; - birth date; - sex; - procedure performed; - names of the surgeon, anaesthetist and nursing personnel involved; - start and finish time of the procedure; - type of analgesia, anaesthetic or sedation used; and - where abbreviations are used, it is consistent with organisation policy on abbreviations. - 8.7 If lasers are used in the facility, the requirements of AS/NZS 4173:1994 "Guide to the safe use of lasers in health care" (as amended from time to time), and AS/NZS 2211.1:1996 "Laser Safety - equipment classification, requirements and user's guide" (as amended from time to time), are observed. - 8.8 The storage space ensures all stock and equipment is stored appropriately.

-- 8.8 The storage space ensures that all stock and equipment are stored appropriately. - 8.9 There are processes in place to ensure supervising medical staff are available promptly when clinical needs arise. - 8.10 Recovery from anaesthesia takes place under supervision in an area designated and equipped for the purpose. - 8.11 There is a designated person responsible for monitoring and ensuring compliance of the Australian and New Zealand College of Anaesthetists Guidelines (as amended from time to time); - Technical Standard 1, Recommendations on Minimum Facilities for Safe Anaesthesia Practice in Operating Suites, - Professional Standard 4, Recommendations for the Post-Anaesthesia Recovery Room, - Professional Standard 6, Recommendations on the Recording of an Episode of Anaesthesia Care (The Anaesthesia Record), - Professional Standard 9, Guidelines on Conscious Sedation for Diagnostic, Interventional Medical and Surgical Procedures, - Professional Standard 18, Recommendations on Monitoring during Anaesthesia.
+- 8.9 There are processes in place to ensure supervising medical staff are available promptly when clinical needs arise. - 8.10 Recovery from anaesthesia will take place under supervision in an area designated and equipped for the purpose. - 8.11 There is a designated person responsible for monitoring and ensuring compliance of the to time): - Technical Standard 1, Recommendations on Minimum Facilities for Safe Anaesthesia Practice in Operating Suites. - Professional Standard 4, Recommendations for the Post-Anaesthesia Recovery Room 2006, or as amended from time to time. - Professional Standard 6, Recommendations on the Recording of an Episode of Anaesthesia Care (The Anaesthesia Record) 2001, or as amended from time to time. - Medical and Surgical Procedures, 2005, or as amended from time to time. - Professional Standard 18, Recommendations on Monitoring during Anaesthesia.